Text-Machine/data-processing-code/README.md

 ```
 data-processing-code/
 ├── download_raw_data_code/       # Scripts for downloading raw datasets and their metadata
+├── pipeline_eebo_ecco_evans/     # Preprocessing pipeline for the EEBO, ECCO, and Evans TCP collections
 ├── pipeline_bl_microsoft/        # End-to-end processing pipeline for the BL Microsoft dataset
 ├── pipeline_hmd_lwm/             # Processing pipeline for the HMD/LWM dataset
 ├── LICENSE